AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##MACD
 ### Description
-Developed by Gerald Appel in the late seventies, the Moving Average Convergence-Divergence (MACD) indicator is one of the simplest and most effective momentum indicators available.
-The MACD turns two trend-following indicators, [moving averages][*average*], into a momentum oscillator by subtracting the longer moving average from the shorter moving average.
-As a result, the MACD offers the best of both worlds: trend following and momentum.
-The MACD fluctuates above and below the zero line as the moving averages converge, cross and diverge.
-Traders can look for signal line crossovers, centerline crossovers and divergences to generate signals.
-Because the MACD is unbounded, it is not particularly useful for identifying overbought and oversold levels.
-The MACD line is the 12-day [Exponential Moving Average][*average*] (EMA) less the 26-day EMA.
-Closing prices are used for these moving averages.
-A 9-day EMA of the MACD line is plotted with the indicator to act as a signal line and identify turns.
-The MACD histogram represents the difference between MACD and its 9-day EMA, the signal line.
-The histogram is positive when the MACD line is above its signal line and negative when the MACD line is below its signal line.
+The Moving Average Convergence-Divergence (MACD) indicator, developed by Gerald Appel in the late 70s, is one of the simplest, most effective momentum indicators out there.
+The MACD makes two trend-following indicators, [moving averages][average], become a momentum oscillator by subtracting the longer moving average from the shorter moving average.
+As a result of this, the MACD offers great advantages: trend following and momentum.
+The MACD moves above and below the zero line as the moving averages converge, cross and diverge again.
+Signal line crossovers, centerline crossovers and divergences are things that traders can keep an eye out for to generate signals.
+Since the MACD is unbounded, it is not especially useful for identifying overbought or oversold levels.
+The MACD line is the 12-day [Exponential Moving Average][average] (EMA) minus the 26-day EMA, and closing prices are used for these moving averages.
+A 9-day EMA of the MACD line is plotted with the indicator acting as a signal line and identifying turns.
+The MACD histogram shows the difference between the MACD and its 9-day EMA, i.e. the signal line.
+When the MACD line is above its signal line, the histogram is positive, and vice versa when the MACD line is below its signal line.

-The values of 12, 26 and 9 are the typical settings used with the MACD, however other values can be substituted depending on your trading style and goals.
+The typical settings used with the MACD are the values 12, 26 and 9.
+However, other values can also be used depending on the trading style and goals in mind.

 ### Interpretation
 As its name implies, the MACD is all about the convergence and divergence of the two moving averages.
 Convergence occurs when the moving averages move towards each other.
 Divergence occurs when the moving averages move away from each other.
 The shorter moving average (12-day) is faster and responsible for most MACD movements.
 The longer moving average (26-day) is slower and less reactive to price changes in the underlying security.